 Where Most People Put Looper Pedals In Their Signal Chain

-As a general rule, the tuner pedal will be at the very, very end of the signal chain that way it gets the clearest signal for tuning accuracy.
+As a general rule, the tuner pedal will be at the very, very start of the signal chain (closest to the guitar) that way it gets the clearest signal for tuning accuracy.

-So, usually, the looper pedal goes just before the tuner at the end of the signal chain.
+So, usually, the looper pedal goes at the end of the signal chain.
 According to common internet knowledge, this is the way, but the effects loop offers more versatility.

 Important Things to Note About Looper Pedals in Effects Loops